 A torn meniscus is one of the most common causes of knee pain.
-The expert orthopedic surgeons at Garden State Pain Control diagnose and treat meniscus tears at their locations in Edison, Clifton, Hazlet, and Jersey City, New Jersey.
+The expert orthopedic surgeons at Garden State Pain Control diagnose and treat meniscus tears at their locations in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
 If you think you may have a torn meniscus, call your nearest office or book an appointment online today.

 The knee contains two rubbery, crescent-shaped discs of connective tissue called menisci.
 They act as shock absorbers in-between your thigh bones and shin bone and play an important role in knee stability.